A minimum of 64 UCAS points

 - Telescopic loader handling

-Lectures for this course will be timetabled on Wednesday and Thursday of each week.
+Lectures for this course will be timetabled up to 3 days per week.

 During the level 5 module, work based learning, students are expected to complete at least 120 hours of work experience.
 This is completed alongside lectures and students are expected to attend all timetabled sessions.